MichelDeudon/formations/content/en/c/reseaux/lutte-contre-les-exclusions.md

 - <b>Sports activities</b>: Day at the Olympic swimming pool, Futsal, Climbing, Ice rink in Vegapolis, Roller skating outing, etc.
 - <b>Other</b>: Outing to Aqualand, Laser Game, Trampoline, Bowling, reading workshops, pre-school workshop, etc.

 {{< figure src="reseaux/Sortie-GSC-Juillet.png" caption="The GSC non profit remained open in summer to offer activities to families.
-Example of outings in July 2023.">}}
+Example of outings organized by Morgann in July 2023.">}}

 By comparison, the strength of local branches present in La Mosson lies more in material resources (budget, premises, etc.) and their visibility (relations with elected officials, with the press, Midi Libre, etc.), but without an audience, without a relationship of trust, nothing happens.
 This is why local branches of La Mosson regularly come to see the GSC association to ask for young people as if they were a commodity or stocks: "We manage everything (the budget, subsidies, training, etc.), give us young people...".
 This leads to the following problem: <b>How to promote the invisible skills and work of neighborhood associations?</b> ✨